 |Network used by vSphere HA||Virtual SAN storage network||Management network|

 |Heartbeat datastores||Any datastore mounted to more than one host, but not Virtual SAN datastores||Any datastore mounted to more than one host|

 |Host declared isolated||Isolation addresses not pingable and Virtual SAN storage network inaccessible||Isolation addresses not pingable and management network inaccessible|

-If you change the Virtual SAN network configuration, the vSphere HA agents do not automatically pick up the new network settings.
-So to make changes to the Virtual SAN network, you must take the following steps in the vSphere Web Client:
+If you change the Virtual SAN network configuration, the vSphere HA agents do not automatically acquire the new network settings.
+To make changes to the Virtual SAN network, you must reenable host monitoring for the vSphere HA cluster by using vSphere Web Client:

 - Disable Host Monitoring for the vSphere HA cluster.

 - Right-click all hosts in the cluster and select Reconfigure HA.